Veterinarian (BSc BVMS (Hons) MANZCVS CCRT ACRA Practitioner Member)

 Veterinary Practice Manager (BCom, Cert IV Veterinary Nursing, Low Stress Handling (TM) Certified)

 Adrian is a man of many hats - he is a qualified electrician with a background in snowboarding and computers, as well as a degree in Business.
-He has become our Practice Manager, IT guy, Accounts Person, Fill-in Receptionist and now is a Registered Vet Nurse!
-He completed his qualification in 2017 and is really excited to have added more skills to his repetoire.
+He is our Practice Manager, IT guy, Accounts Person, as well as being a Registered Vet Nurse!
+He completed his nursing qualification in 2017 and is really excited to have added more skills to his repetoire.
 On any given day you will find him chatting to customers at the front counter, helping restrain someone's pet, updating or fixing some computer related issue or buried under a pile of paperwork somewhere "out the back"!

 In his "spare" time he's an amazing cook, fisherman, snowboard and outdoor enthusiast as well as a budding apiarist and tractor repairman.
 He is also being trained by Hugo, the Mastiff x ;)